 WiFi-only and iPod Touch users.
 If you have an off-contract smartphone or iPod Touch and you only want to use the free data for voice calls with no monthly bills at all, you can do it.
 I tested both the Vonage Mobile and Talkatone free iOS apps and made outgoing calls successfully if a little grainy.
 If you buy the $3 GV Connect app, you can also receive phone calls using your Google Voice number.
 I’d guesstimate 500 mb will get you around 200-400 minutes.

 Initial Impressions.
 The hotspot size is great; I’d actually prefer it over an iPhone or iPod Touch sleeve.
 The download speeds are somewhat disappointing, but for casual usage it should be fine.
-In the end, this is not a premium product, but a discount service with a few mostly-avoidable gotchas for those looking to minimize their monthly bills.
-(An eagle-eyed reader pointed out that the $89 refundable deposit is only refundable within the first 12 months.)
+In the end, this is not a premium product, but a discount service with a few gotchas for those looking to minimize their monthly bills.
+(An eagle-eyed reader pointed out that the $89 refundable deposit is only refundable within the first 12 months, and will be pro-rated so you’ll probably be out around $15 to $20 even if you return it with a month or two.)
 If you combine a used smartphone with WiFi + a cheap prepaid carrier + FreedomPop + casual usage, you could probably have a little bit of everything for well under $20 a month.
-To your friends, you’d appear to be “keeping up with the Jones” with an $80 monthly bill… but secretly saving 60 bucks a month = $720 a year per line.
+Is it worth the effort?
+Up to you.